-Like most Oregonians, my family has been hunkered down since mid-March 2020, logging in to work and school remotely and limiting our exposure to the outside world to prevent the spread of COVID-19.
+Like most Oregonians, my family has had more than our share of screen time lately.
 So when it’s time for a local road trip, we’re always game for the adventure.

 Salishan Coastal Lodge in quiet Gleneden Beach, on Oregon’s Central Coast, is a short two-hour drive from Portland along Highway 18, a few miles from the bustle of Lincoln City.
 You’ll know you’re close when you see the shops and hotels give way to the tranquil beauty of the Siletz River and Siletz Bay National Wildlife Refuge, which is full of wetland trails for hiking and marshy waterways for paddling.

-Our primary goal was to travel in our bubble to a COVID-safe location with everything on hand — food, drink, outdoor activities and comfortable space (with needed Wi-Fi) to be able to juggle our work and virtual learning duties.
+To fully relax, we wanted to have everything on hand — food, drink, outdoor activities and comfortable space (with needed Wi-Fi) to be able to juggle our work and virtual learning duties.
 Salishan, a family-favorite destination for generations with a unique summer-camp vibe, fit the bill.